srisarya/LMS_Reproducible-R/r_course/introToR_Session1.md

 Vectors(5/15) - Indexing and replacement
 ========================================================

-We can use indices to modify a specific position in vector
+We can use indices to modify a specific position in a vector

 ```r